TAndrighetti/TAndrighetti/README.md

 📄 **[Download my full CV (PDF)](https://www.tahila.work/_files/ugd/c47fd7_99233a8265254c76a055a95bd1930969.pdf)**

 ### About me

-- Bioinformatics + programming background, working end-to-end from **raw sequencing files** (FASTQ/BAM) to **biological interpretation** in Linux systems.
+- Bioinformatician working primarily in **Linux environments**, with **Python** as the main programming language, complemented by **Bash** and working knowledge of **R** for integrative analyses.
-- Main expertise in **scRNA-seq**: QC, normalization, clustering, integration, annotation, and downstream analyses.
+- Expertise in **end-to-end scRNA-seq analysis workflows**, from raw sequencing files (FASTQ/BAM) through QC, normalization, integration, clustering, annotation, and functional interpretation.
-- Comfortable bridging **R + Python** workflows (e.g., integrating Seurat-based steps with Python/scverse analyses).
-- Strong focus on **data quality and rigor** (I’m the person who will double-check every identifier before it goes to a table).
+- Specialized in **systems biology and network-based analyses**, leveraging signaling and regulatory networks to address biological questions beyond gene lists.
+- Research focus on **host–microbiome interactions, immunology, and inflammation**, including **IBD**, immune cell biology, microbial virulence factors, and gene regulation in health and disease, often integrating **multi-omics** data.
+- Committed to **reproducible science and data rigor**, with experience in pipeline development, workflow standardization, and meticulous validation of identifiers, annotations, and results.

 ---

 ## Starred Projects